-Here are the answers to three more windshield wiper questions:
+Here are the answers to some common windshield wiper questions:

 1. When Should I Change My Windshield Wipers?

-Good visibility is crucial to all drivers.
+Good visibility is crucial for safe driving.
 However, most wait too long before installing a new blade.

-Tip: Your wipers can last longer if you clean your windshield every time you fill your gas tank.
-Additionally, you should wipe the rubber insert with a moist cloth to remove any debris.
+Tip: A conventional blade can last longer if you clean your windshield every time you fill your gas tank.
+Additionally, you should wipe the rubber strip with a moist cloth to remove any debris.

 2. What Signs Point to Faulty Windshield Wipers?

-There are a few clear signs you should keep an eye out for.
+There are a few clear indicators of worn wiper blades.
+You should keep an eye out for:

 - Streaks and smears on your windscreen: If wipers leave streaks of water or smears after using them, even when you use windshield washer fluid, replace them.

-- Wipers don’t reach as far: If your wipers aren’t reaching certain parts of the windshield anymore, it could be because of a bent frame or old rubber.
+- Wipers don’t reach as far: If your wipers aren’t reaching certain parts of the windshield anymore, it could be because of a bent frame or old rubber strip.

-- Physical damage: Your wipers can be fragile and damage easily, so if they’re displaying signs of damage like cracks, or uneven edges, it’s time to replace them.
+- Physical damage: Your wipers are fragile and can get damaged easily.
+So, if they display signs of damage like cracks or uneven edges, it’s time to replace them.